livegnik/2way-design/2WAY High-Level Design.md

 <br>

-Enter 2WAY, a pioneering free and open-source proof-of-concept that reimagines electronic identity and reputation management in a fully peer-to-peer (P2P) environment.
+Enter 2WAY, a proposal for a pioneering free and open-source proof-of-concept that reimagines electronic identity and reputation management in a fully peer-to-peer (P2P) environment.
 At its core, 2WAY empowers users to take control of their digital identities, manage linked data securely, and establish direct communication channels without relying on intermediaries.
 Through the seamless integration of digital signatures, a graph structure, and a decentralized P2P network, 2WAY offers users the ability to curate their digital personas, filter information for relevance, and engage securely with trusted parties, all within familiar interfaces.

 The foundation of 2WAY lies in its distributed identity, reputation, and access management server, which leverages cryptographic proof to verify message authenticity and establish secure communication channels between servers.
 Through a decentralized network of trusted servers, users can exchange data with confidence, knowing that their identities and interactions are protected by robust cryptographic mechanisms.